 - Securities Custodian – maintains custody of all securities, evidence of deposits or investment; receives instructions from the Administrator with regard to the custody and disposition of non-cash PERA assets; and reports to the Contributor, the Administrator and the concerned Regulatory Authority all PERA financial transactions and funds.

-As of 2017, only Land Bank of the Philippines has been accredited to act as a Cash Custodian.
+At present, Land Bank of the Philippines is one of the parties accredited to act as Cash Custodian for PERA investments.